tonycharles377/tonycharles377/README.md

   </a>
 </p>

-I’m a self tought Full Stuck Developer and I’m looking to collaborate on Open Source projects and help solve problems to the best of my ability.
+I’m a self tought Full Stack Developer and I’m looking to collaborate on Open Source projects and help solve problems to the best of my ability.
 Happy coding y'all.